Sign up for updates

 What is a bond?

-Bonds are a debt security, like an IOU, where investors (bondholders) lend money to a company for a set period of time (maturity period) in exchange for regular interest payments (coupon rate).
+Bonds are a debt security, like an IOU, where a corporation, government or other entity (bond issuer) sells the bond to many investors (bondholders) which lend money to the entity for a set period of time (maturity period) in exchange for regular interest payments (coupon rate).
 After the maturity period, the principal (also known as face value or par value) is repaid to the bondholder.

 When a company wants to raise money they have two choices: equity financing or debt financing.
 Equity financing means giving up a percentage of ownership in the company by selling shares.
 Debt financing means companies have to pay back the funds over an agreed time period, plus interest.
 Companies pursuing debt financing can choose one of two routes: a loan from a bank or other financial institution, or by issuing bonds.